A spectre is haunting the liberal elite — the spectre of conservatism.

 It was not always thus.
 The notion that government could, and indeed should direct the details of peoples’ education, health care, and pensions is relatively new.
 It all began in the second half of the 19th century when various political movements led by the educated sons of the rising middle class looked at the work of their fathers, the creative spirits of the Industrial Revolution, and saw not creation, but destruction.
 They saw poverty, oppression, superstition in the ways of their fathers, and they were determined to fight for a better world.
 It doesn’t matter whether we are talking about autodidact pampleteers or the pampered sons of businessmen, the reactionary Prussian landowner Otto von Bismarck or the Fabian intellectuals trying to curb the waste of individualism and the higgling of the market.
 All of them saw political power as the answer to the Social Question of the 19th century.
 Every problem was now a problem of politics and the solution was more government, which now looked to benefit the working class rather than the landowners or the bourgeoisie as of old.
 Government grew in Britain from 12 percent of Gross Domestic Product in 1900 to 45 percent in 2010.
 In the United States government grew from seven percent of GDP in 1900 to 41 percent in 2010.
 Today, government is the chief guarantor of pensions for the aged.
 It is the principal in the organization of health care.
 It is the educator of children and the reliever of the poor.
 These great social responsibilities thus no longer engage the attention of the people but of the rulers.
 And the rulers do this work very badly.

-In the early years of the 21st century, it is perhaps time to argue for a new birth of freedom using the ideas of thinkers from the 20th century, and perhaps many of the best ideas may come from thinkers that might be categorized as sadder, wiser men of the left.
+In the early years of the 21st century, it is perhaps time to argue for a new birth of freedom from a new point of view.
+Remembering how the 19th century thinkers of the left experienced the Social Question as an indictment of the 18th century’s ideas, we may perhaps gain traction by arguing that the failure of the administrative state arises out of the errors of 19th century thinking.
+Could it be that ideas of thinkers from the 20th century, even from the from thinkers that might be categorized as sadder, wiser men of the left, might point the way to a new birth of freedom?

 Assisted by 20th century ideas we shall argue in these pages that the problem with the modern state is that there is too much compulsion and too little cooperation, too many declarations of moral equivalents of war and not enough agreements to differ, too frequent collusion between religious and political power and between political and economic power and not enough separation of power.
 Governments and politicians are the human means for defense against existential perils and sudden emergencies.
 But most of life is working and discussing and exchanging and living and trying to divine the meaning of it all.
 We shall try to develop a social vision that balances the imperative for a defense against the dangers of the time with the need in every human to take up the responsibility, moral and practical, of freely and gladly contributing to the welfare and the flourishing of others.